 Handling Unrelated Payments

-When fetching data from your bank, one payment transaction or another may not belong to an invoice produced by JustOn or any of your accounts, like your office rent or an employee's travel expenses.
+When fetching data from your bank, one payment transaction or another may not belong to an invoice produced by JustOn or any of your accounts, like your office rent, an employee's travel expenses, or some other, non-allocable payment.
 That is, there is no target to which you can assign the resulting payment entry.